Regulation & Legislation

 Even with the benefit of perfect hindsight, or a crystal ball, you might still have come to the wrong conclusion.
 Knowing all the macroeconomic facts in advance, we would have predicted negative returns.
 The headlines would have misled us.

 So why did it happen?
 Why did European stocks, as well as the broader universe of international stocks, do so much better than U.S. stocks?
-In my 29 years as a portfolio manager — and 15 years on EuroPacific Growth Fund® — all I can say is, markets sometimes give you a hint that something important is going on.
+In my 29 years as a Capital Group portfolio manager — all I can say is, markets sometimes give you a hint that something important is going on.
 I think this activity in international markets is something we need to watch closely.

 There’s no question that valuations are generally still more attractive outside the U.S. That’s been true for a long time, but nobody has cared because it hasn’t made any difference in recent years.
 However, when it comes to individual companies, we may be getting some hints as to why international markets are perking up.